dmsc/fastbasic/manual.md

   advance the printing column to the next multiple of 10, allowing easy printing of tabulated data.

+  The `COLOR` function alters the color the text that follows, depending on the graphics mode.
+This is abbreviated
+  `C.`.
+Use 0 or 128 in graphics 0, for
+  normal or inverse video.
+Use 0, 32,
+  128 or 160 in graphics mode 1 and 2
+  for the four available text colors, see the two examples bellow:

+      ' In GRAPHICS 0:
+      ?
+"NORMAL"; COLOR(128) "INVERSE"

+      ' In GRAPHICS 2:
+      S = 1234
+      ? #6, "SCORE: "; COLOR(32) S

   The `TAB` function advances the position to a column multiple of the